 I am so happy now that I have a decent diet and clean water and am free of ticks and fleas!
-I am still a little standoffish because of being on my own for so long, but once I get to know you, I am very loving and will bask in all of the attention that you will want to give to me.
-I am fine with other dogs, even bigger ones that need to be put in their place!
+I am still a little standoffish because of being on my own for so long, but once I get to know you, I am very loving and will bask in all of the attention that you’ll want to give to me.
+I am fine with other dogs – even bigger ones that need to be put in their place!

 I am house trained if allowed to go outside fairly frequently.
 My foster mom doesn’t crate me during the day and, most of the time, I will use the newspapers she has left for me.
 I do play and get very excited when my foster mom comes home from work!
 And I listen to her when I am outside, even if I am not on the leash.

-I am blind in my right eye and it is clouded in appearance.
-I have adjusted to this and doubt you will notice unless it is dark.
-I’m just a senior citizen who is looking for a laid back forever home.
+I am blind now but this doesn't slow me down, once I figure out my surroundings.
+I’m just a blind senior citizen who is looking for a laid back forever home.
 I would prefer a home without small children as I’m old and set in my ways.

 If you are interested in volunteering as a foster for CRT, please go to http://www.chihuahua-rescue.org/volunteer/ and read our volunteer policy and then go to the link that takes you to the volunteer application page, choose your state and email the volunteer whose email automatically comes up and ask for an application to foster.

 Your message has been sent to Chihuahua Rescue & Transport, Inc.-Southeastern Region.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.